 Just then the sun burst from behind the clouds.
 The light made it look like colour had returned to Peach's face, and the rays sparked on a sliver of cornea that the slackened eyelids did not cover.
 Bowser gasped, in his delirium, he thought there was still life in his beloved Peach.
 "Do you see that!
 Look!
 Look!
 Her lips!
 Her eyes!
 The Stars!
 Oh, thank the Stars!
 My love!"

 "Bowser!"
-But even as Kamek reached out to support the King, his body burst into dust which fell to the ground.
+But even as Kamek reached out to support him, the Dragon-Koopa's body burst into dust, the last of his energy having finally run dry.
 "No," he gasped in shock as a mocking wind blew stray grains of the Koopa King across the clearing.
 Some of it caught in Peach's otherwise perfect hair.

-Lemmy and Roy stood above Peach and the dust, having rushed forward when Bowser fell.
+Lemmy and Roy stood above Peach and the pile of dust, having rushed forward when Bowser fell.
 "He's… gone… Just like Ludwig, just like everyone!" whimpered Lemmy in despair.

-"If only I had put my foot down soona…" Roy clenched his fist.
+"If only I'd put my foot down soona…" Roy clenched his fist.
 "Lemmy, you should be in charge now.
 You and Kamek."